BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 Certification Date: 30 January 2026

-The project included regulatory documentation support, BIS inspection preparation, laboratory testing coordination, and successful licence approval.
+Scope: regulatory documentation, BIS inspection preparation, laboratory testing coordination and successful licence approval.
+Manufacturer site: HYG Co., Ltd.

 Common Challenges Faced by Foreign Manufacturers